 - 23.3 miles (3.1 miles off-trail) with 7,500 feet of gain

-The Pawnee-Buchanan Loop (aka Double Bypass Loop) is a popular 28-mile long run for Front Range trail runners.
-It gains 8,000 vertical feet and crosses two 12,000-foot passes on the Continental Divide.
+The popularity of the 28-mile Pawnee-Buchanan Loop (aka Double Bypass Loop) is nearly on par with the famed Aspen Four Pass Loop.
+It gains 8,000 vertical feet and crosses two 12,000-foot passes on the Continental Divide, making it a fantastic long run or weekend backpack trip.

 Triple Bypass is an adventurous play on this Colorado classic.
-Whereas the original loop drops to the 8,800-foot junction of the Buchanan Pass Trail and Cascade Creek Trail above Monarch Lake, the Pfiffner Traverse is used to “shortcut” up Thunderbolt Creek, adding three off-trail miles and a third high point, Paiute Pass.
+Rather than dropping to the 8,800-foot junction of the Buchanan Pass Trail and Cascade Creek Trail above Monarch Lake, it “shortcuts” the route by heading off-trail for three miles up a deep valley and over a Class 3 pass.

 This loop can be run in either direction, starting and ending at Brainard Lake.
-But by doing it counterclockwise, you can follow the guidebook description through this complicated valley and over this Class 3 pass.
+But by doing it counterclockwise, you can follow the guidebook description for the off-trail section.
+Most hikers and runners will appreciate the hand-holding — the topography of Thunderbolt Creek is deceptively complex, and the the south side of Paiute Pass is exceptionally steep.

 5. Boulder Watershed